Start times: The ceremony start times are 7:00 p.m. on Friday, May 14, 2021, and 9:00 a.m. on Saturday, May 15, 2021, barring any weather delays.

 Registration Requirements and Deadlines

-Students must have submitted an application to graduate for the Spring 2021 semester in order submit a Commencement RSVP form.
+Students must have submitted an application to graduate for the Spring 2021 semester in order to RSVP for commencement.

 Commencement registration closed on Wednesday, April 21 at 11:59 p.m.
 ET, and is no longer available.
 Graduates are no longer able to change their registration information.
 Please contact email@example.com for assistance or if you have any questions or concerns.